Destiny: Rising: Post-release

-The iOS version of Rising received "generally favorable" reviews according to review aggregator Metacritic.
+The iOS version of Rising received "generally favorable" reviews according to review aggregator platform Metacritic.
 Common areas of praise from reviews included its gameplay and controls, the amount of content and range of activities at launch, and the extent to which it captured the essence of the Destiny franchise.
 In their 8 out of 10 review, Kayleigh Partleton of Pocket Tactics noted that "Destiny: Rising offers the quintessential Destiny experience that fans know and love.
 I immediately felt right at home".

 It was felt to be more limited than mainline Destiny games in some areas with Tobi Stouffer's 4 out of 5 review in ComicBook.com describing combat as "clunky when compared to [Destiny 2], but still in a state that's wildly impressive for a mobile shooter", although Partleton commented that "the missions and exploration are just as fun as in the main games" and Tassi observed that it featured "a comical amount of things it does that seem like no-brainers for Destiny 2", some of which players "have been asking for them for ages".
 Some reviewers also felt that some of Risings strengths lay within how it differed from other games in the series, with Tassi describing it as "something that will be a companion to Destiny rather than replace it, which I believe is the whole point".

 Praise for Rising was more consistently positive when it was compared to other mobile games, with Tassi describing it as "actually quite good, if we're grading on the mobile game curve".
 Stouffer commented that "Destiny: Rising is one of the best mobile FPS games on the market, and when combined with that iconic Destiny flavor, it becomes a game that should not be skipped despite some of its downsides".
 Some of the cinematic events within the game also received praise, with Tassi claiming that "Destiny Rising has one of Destiny’s best campaign finales".